Body Worn Cameras and Privacy

 Know when you should record.
 Or when you should not record.

-Today’s tip is for law enforcement officers and it deals with privacy of health care information and body–worn cameras.
+Today’s tip is for law enforcement officers and it deals with the privacy of health care information and body–worn cameras.

 For the most part, in our society, the privacy of health and medical information is very important.
 There’s even is a comprehensive federal law that protects the privacy of these records.
 I’m sure you’ve heard it.
 HIPAA.
 The Health Insurance Portability and Accountability Act.
 It has been the law for more than 20 years.